wariorx/aws-certified-developer-associate-notes/05_Compute_EC2.md

 When stopped, certain configurations such as instance type can be updated.
    * **Stop-hibernate**: the instance enters teh stopped state, but saves the last information or contenet into memory so the next start will be faster. can only be done if hybernation is turned on and the instance meets hibernation requirements
 **Note:** stopped instances will stil incur charges for any EBS storage used
-5. **Terminate**: the instance stores are erasde and all IP addresses are lst. it can no longer be accessed.
+5. **Terminate**: the instance stores are erased and all IP addresses are lst. it can no longer be accessed.
 As soon as shutting down or terminated statuses are achieved billing stops.

 ## Pricing
 * Choosing the right Instance type for the job a good way to minimize costs.